skpk24/Software-Design-and-Architecture/Design-Patterns/Decorator/decorator.md

 We could apply the same approach to other behaviors such as formatting messages or composing the recipient list.
 The client can decorate the object with any custom decorators, as long as they follow the same interface as the others.

+**Example :** Wearing clothes is an example of using decorators.
+When you’re cold, you wrap yourself in a sweater.
+If you’re still cold with a sweater, you can wear a jacket on top.
+If it’s raining, you can put on a raincoat.
+All of these garments “extend” your basic behavior but aren’t part of you, and you can easily take off any piece of clothing whenever you don’t need it.

 &#128736; **Applicability**

 &#128519; **Use the Decorator pattern when you need to be able to assign extra behaviors to objects at runtime without breaking the code that uses these objects.**